vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 30 / The Quest for the Pāśupata Weapon 571

 and Gai in Epigraphia Indica 34 (1961–62).
 The second inscription attests to the building of a temple, which was, in all likelihood, dedicated to Siva, since ´ the maṅgala verse speaks of ‘the one who hides the moon in the pile of his curling, tawny matted locks’.
 10 Its construction seems to have been commis sioned by a rājasthānīya or viceroy who was ruling in Daśapura and Madhyamā.
-The (Siva) temple is said to be located to the north of the (Vis ´ .n. u) temple of Manorathasvāmin.
+The (Siva) temple is said to be located to the north of the (Vis ´ .ṇu) temple of Manorathasvāmin.
 11

-Madhyamā has been identified with Madhyamikā, and the rājasthānīya, son of Vis.n. udatta and grandson of Varāha(dāsa), belonged to the powerful mer chant (Naigama) family that kept the office of chief minister or viceroy un der the Later Aulikara kings of Daśapura, in particular Prakāśadharman and Yaśodharman (between ad 510 and 533).
+Madhyamā has been identified with Madhyamikā, and the rājasthānīya, son of Vis.ṇudatta and grandson of Varāha(dāsa), belonged to the powerful mer chant (Naigama) family that kept the office of chief minister or viceroy un der the Later Aulikara kings of Daśapura, in particular Prakāśadharman and Yaśodharman (between ad 510 and 533).
 12 The two Chittorgarh inscriptions belong to this period and record the importance of the Madhyamā/Madhya mikā province within the kingdom of Daśapura in the first four decades of the sixth century.
-They also testify to shifting religious affiliations amongst re gional rulers: the Early Aulikaras, like their Gupta overlords, were Vais.n. avas; the Later Aulikaras, who came to power after the turbulent period that saw the fall of the Gupta Empire, were devotees of Siva.
+They also testify to shifting religious affiliations amongst re gional rulers: the Early Aulikaras, like their Gupta overlords, were Vais.ṇavas; the Later Aulikaras, who came to power after the turbulent period that saw the fall of the Gupta Empire, were devotees of Siva.
 It would seem that the ´ archaeological remains in Nagarī reflect this revolution.

 The fort of Chittorgarh dates from the post-Aulikara period, when Daśapura and Madhyamikā had lost their prominence.
 It is conceivable that the inscribed stone slab came from nearby Nagarī along with other materials, when the newly built fort provided safety to a successor state, possibly that of the Mori Rajputs (Mauryas) in the seventh century.
 13